omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 ### State Channels (Short-lived Shards)

 Paima's parallelism feature already serves as the first step towards a future system to have game shards to help games scale as needed.
-These shards could be long-lived, or be ephemeral such as state channels that facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over.
+These shards could be long-lived, or be ephemeral such as state channels that facilitate use cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over.

 ### AI